anthonyforde/CA6005I_Assignment_1/code/Readme.txt

-Contains all Jupyter Notebooks used for the project, namely:
+This folder contains all Jupyter Notebooks used for the project, namely:
 •	1_Read_and_Index_Files.jpynb: File processing and indexation
 •	2_BM25.jpynb: BM25 IR ranking model
 •	3_ Language_Model.jpynb: LM IR ranking model